auto-mat/k8s/README.md

 These manifests are used for [Auto*mat's](https://auto-mat.cz/) internal infrastructure.
 These manifests, combined with manifests stored in our private AWS code commit repository (the secrets), allow for the deployment of much of Auto*mat's internal IT infrastructure.

 Currently these manifests are installed on a k8s cluster running on [DigitalOcean](https://cloud.digitalocean.com/projects?i=99d236).
-You'll need to [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [configure it](https://www.digitalocean.com/docs/kubernetes/how-to/connect-to-cluster/) to work with DigitalOcean in order to update these configuration files.

-Some of these manifests are written using the [ytt](https://get-ytt.io/) In order to use these manifests you must first put them through the ytt prepocessor, here is an exmple of how:

-`ytt -f mapa-test.yaml -f lib/ | kubectl apply -f -`
+Changes are automatically applied when you push changes to the main repo.

 Adding databases
 ----------------